AlephAlpha/LifeFind/README.md

 * [Generations](http://www.conwaylife.com/wiki/Generations)

 The output for Generations rules might be incomplete: there might be "dying" cells outside the bounding box.
 I will _not_ fix this.

+If `"Rule"` is set to `""`, it will try to find a rule that satisify the pattern.
+This is extremely slow, and the rule string is _not_ simplified.